Faculty Estate Development

 The Faculty of Engineering prides itself in its world-class partnerships with outstanding institutions and companies around the world.
 This collaborative approach is found in all of the Faculty’s subject areas and in innovative partnerships between disciplines, enabling the Faculty to address the great questions and challenges facing our world today, and making the Faculty of Engineering an exciting place to work and study.

 It is this approach that has recently seen the Faculty overtake Cambridge in engineering research income by almost ten percent.
 This confirms the Faculty as a world leader in the field.
-Alongside our decision to invest in an £81M state-of-the-art new engineering building at the heart of campus, and the current construction of the Engineering Graduate School Building, this demonstrates that the University of Sheffield is a truly exceptional prospect for engineering students of the future.
+Alongside our decision to invest in an £81M state-of-the-art new engineering building at the heart of campus, and the current construction of the Pam Liversidg Building, this demonstrates that the University of Sheffield is a truly exceptional prospect for engineering students of the future.

 The Faculty of Engineering is undertaking an ambitious project to expand and improve its estate.

-The first phase will include the creation of the Faculty Engineering Graduate School Building and a major refurbishment programme for the St Georges Campus (the quadrangle bounded by Mappin Street, Portobello Street, Newcastle Street and Broad Lane).
+The first phase will include the creation of the Pam Liversidge Building (now completed and operational) and a major refurbishment programme for the St Georges Campus (the quadrangle bounded by Mappin Street, Portobello Street, Newcastle Street and Broad Lane).

 Planning permission was granted and work has commenced on the New Engineering Building on the old Jessop East site, which will provide cutting edge teaching and research facilities.
 The new building will accommodate 1,600 extra students and nearly 400 more staff by 2020.
 This 21st century building will provide 19 state-of-the-art teaching laboratories, offices and student-led learning spaces.
 The University's ambition is to create a landmark building to meet the aspirations of our students and staff and deliver a development the city will be proud of.